 While searching for ways to use herbs, I also learned that our relationship with herbs goes back as far as the history of mankind itself.
 Ancient Egyptians used herbs for medicine, cosmetics, and embalming.
 The Greeks and Romans used them to ease pain, cure diseases, and preserve their food.

 Today I continue to grow herbs and learn all that I can about them.
 During my years as a classroom teacher, I planted a school herb garden with my students.
 Now in retirement, I continue to visit and care for the garden.
 Fourth and fifth grade students join me on Wednesday afternoons for Herb Garden Club.
 Together we explore the countless ways we can use the 30 plus herbs growing in our garden.

-I have just finished writing a book entitled The Herb Garden Club.
-It is available for purchase in our online store.
-The book details what my students and I have learned about seven of my favorite herbs.
+I have written a book entitled The Herb Garden Club.
+It is available for purchase on Amazon.
+The book details what my students and I have learned about seven of our favorite herbs.
 There are recipes, craft projects, and many ideas to help you enjoy these herbs in your daily life.

 The Herb Garden Club, book 2, will be available for purchase from Amazon in March of 2019.
 It details seven more herbs to enrich your daily life.
 You’ll find more tasty recipes, craft ideas, and wonderful ways to brighten your day these herbal treasures.